 I have worked with gender equality and socioeconomic development NGOs, sustainable artisan startups, refugee camps, wildlife conservation organizations, eco-lodges, and more.

 In this next chapter, I aim to focus on traveling slowly and with intention.
-My work will revolve around bringing entrepreneurial pursuits to fruition, writing about how to travel deeper and more consciously, building a stronger meditation foundation and practice, and illuminating people, ideas, and voices in need through writing and photography.
+My work will revolve around bringing entrepreneurial pursuits to fruition, writing about how to travel deeper and more consciously, building a stronger meditation foundation and practice, and illuminating marginalized communities, ideas, and voices through writing and photography.

 MSc in Comparative Politics with a focus on conflict from the London School of Economics and Political Science